JuliaAI/MLJBase.jl/src/measures/README.md

 ```

 If only `single` is implemented, then the measure will automatically
-support per-obervation weights and, where that makes sense, per-class
+support per-observation weights and, where that makes sense, per-class
 weights.
-However, if necessary, `supports_class_weights` may need to
+However, `supports_class_weights` may need to be overloaded,
-be overloaded, as this is `false` by default.
+as this defaults to `false`.

 #### Special cases